-We are currently looking for Senior Research Investigator (SRI), Translational Research, to work in one of several therapeutic areas such as motor neuron, neurodegenerative, and/or therapeutic antibodies.
+We are currently looking for Senior Research Investigator (SRI) to work in one therapeutic area: motor neuron.

 As a SRI, Translational Research, you will be involved in translation research projects in one or more therapeutic areas.
 In each case, you will be working in the setting of large interdisciplinary teams, where you will function independently in the execution of the experiments but will need to work collaboratively with other team members.
 Working independently, you will perform design, optimization and implementation of complex in vitro and in vivo experiments in rodents and NHP within specified timelines; provide cross-organizational support for the essential laboratory functions, including effective management of laboratory resources, and participation in maintenance of centralized reagents; contribute to writing/reviewing manuscripts, preparing presentations, establishing collaborations as well as writing/reviewing protocols and SOPs.

 This position offers the opportunity to interface broadly internally & externally with diverse functional areas.
 Joining GTP offers scientific professionals the unique opportunity of seeing their research go from bench to bedside and discoveries that could one day lead to cures.